Personal

 On the other hand, jet and rocket engines generate thrust through

-the exhaust end.
-However, the emitted gases create a mass flow that
+at the exhaust end.
+However, the emitted gases create a mass flow

 Innovative advancements have led to the development of cutting-edge